ToniWonKanobi/theoveranalyzed.net/posts/2015/2/18/youre-listening-wrong-no-youre-not.md

 @@ Title=You're Listening Wrong (No You're Not)
 @@ Date=2015-02-18 12:00
 @@ Description=Apparently listening to podcasts at higher than 1x and or with silence-removing features is heresy.
-@@ Tags=podcasts, culture, opinion, apps
+@@ Tags=podcasts, culture, opinion, apps, Marco Arment, Overcast, apps

 <h2>Contents</h2>

 [[TOC]]

-In a [piece](http://www.theverge.com/2015/2/17/8043077/stop-listening-to-podcasts-fast-speed) for The Verge yesterday, John Lagomarsino made the claim that listening to podcasts at greater than 1x speeds is doing a huge disservice to both the podcast's author(s), as well as the listener themselves:
+In a [piece][theverge] for The Verge yesterday, John Lagomarsino made the claim that listening to podcasts at greater than 1x speeds is doing a huge disservice to both the podcast's author(s), as well as the listener themselves:
 >I love audio.
 And I want you to love audio, too.
 But I’m not sure you can, because of this habit you’ve got.
 I know you’re busy, and you have a lot on your plate, and there are so many shows to keep up with, but you need to stop listening to podcasts sped up to 1.5x.
 You need to open yourself up to love.

-Notably, he lamented the state of affairs in which a [new podcast app](overcast.fm) introduced [speed-saving features](http://www.marco.org/2014/07/16/overcast) because it had to.
+Notably, he lamented the state of affairs in which a [new podcast app][overcast] introduced [speed-saving features][marco] because it had to.
 He argues that podcasts are not meant to be sped up, and when they are, a certain amount of gravitas is lost on the listener.

 He does have a point.
-Lagomarsino provided several examples of note-worthy podcasts, namely [This American Life](http://www.thisamericanlife.org/podcast), in which the Smart Speed's truncating of pauses caused the *spirit* of the moment to be ruined.
+Lagomarsino provided several examples of note-worthy podcasts, namely [This American Life][thisamericanlife], in which the Smart Speed's truncating of pauses caused the *spirit* of the moment to be ruined.
 That's true.
-When [Serial](http://serialpodcast.org/) was going on, I turned down my normal slider from [1.83x](http://d.pr/i/aV1m) to around 1.17x, *so that I could appreciate the production values of the show.* Sarah Koenig's team spent [a ton of time](http://www.rollingstone.com/culture/features/sarah-koenig-on-serial-20141024) producing their series.
-That makes sense because Serial was a [spinoff](http://www.thisamericanlife.org/about/serial) of the aforementioned This American Life.
+When [Serial][serialpodcast] was going on, I turned down my normal slider from [1.83x][d] to around 1.17x, *so that I could appreciate the production values of the show.* Sarah Koenig's team spent [a ton of time][rollingstone] producing their series.
+That makes sense because Serial was a [spinoff][thisamericanlife 2] of the aforementioned This American Life.

 # Of Course™ Serial Was Going To Have Great Production Values

-And if there ever was a case to slow things down, it would be for shows like this, or for shows like Myke Hurley's latest series for [Inquisitive](http://www.relay.fm/inquisitive/27), [Behind The App](http://www.extras.relay.fm/blog/2015/2/18/inquisitive-behind-the-app).
+And if there ever was a case to slow things down, it would be for shows like this, or for shows like Myke Hurley's latest series for [Inquisitive][relay], [Behind The App][extras].

 I was driving to work this morning, and when I heard the background music, I *had* to turn the speed down.[^sd]